Quest for the Ultimate Super-Macro Field Zoom

 As a hiking nature photographer, I have always been on a quest to find, “The Single Best Lens for the Macro/Hiking Enthusiast.”
 Or maybe I should say I am after, “A Macro Lens that Can Do Everything.”
 Regardless of the title, the reader should understand that my motive for writing this article comes from a desire to get the most possible uses out of the least possible gear—and I have a bias toward macro photography.
 My needs and wants may not match your own, and that’s okay, but it’s important to understand my motives so you can adapt what I am saying your own preferences.
 That said, when I first started photography, I shot Canon, and I would hike for hours with only 1 camera and 1 lens: a 7D and 100mm macro, and I had a blast.
 I just worked with what I had.

-Without wanting to lose my options, I started contemplating on how I could pair down—how I could discard the superfluous and pair-down to what is truly necessary.
+Without wanting to lose my options, I started contemplating how I could pair down—how I could discard the superfluous and just bring what is truly necessary.
 In mulling the issue over, I came to realize that I use some gear all the time … it is indispensable … while other gear I hardly use at all.
 I slowly came to terms with the fact Less is More when you’re hiking.
 Don’t get me wrong: I still want to be able to capture “anything I can,” but I want to be able to do so with less tools and thereby less weight.
-In essence, I wanted to figure out a way where I could capture any landscape image I wanted, all the way down to being equipped for extreme macro (1:1 and beyond), and to be able to do so with the fewest lenses possible.
+In essence, I wanted to figure out a way where I could capture any landscape image I wanted, far-way wildlife images too (birds/mammals), all the way down to being equipped for extreme macro (1:1 and beyond).
+And, just as importantly, I wanted to be able to get this kind of coverage with the fewest lenses possible.
 Thus it is from this perspective (and motive) I write.

-In mulling over the available choices, I realized wide-angle lenses are a dime-a-dozen.
-However, high-mag (beyond 1:1) lenses were very scarce.
-So I decided to investigate the well-known high-mag macro choices first.
-I then became acutely-aware of those wide-angle Nikkor lenses that could reverse, and act as macro lenses also, and so (if the reader is unfamiliar with reverse-macro photography), I strongly encourage you to read my Reverse Macro Photography article first, before proceeding any further.
+In mulling over the available choices, I realized wide-angle (landscape) lenses are a dime-a-dozen.
+However, high-mag (meaning, beyond 1:1) macro lenses were very scarce.
+So I decided to investigate the well-known high-mag macro choices available to me first.
+Of all lens manufacturers on the planet, Nikon has the longest history of manufacturing lenses that are still available today … and by a country mile.
+With this knowledge, I then became acutely-aware of the few wide-angle Nikkor lenses that could reverse, and would therefore act as ‘super-macro’ lenses also.
+(Again, if the reader is unfamiliar with the principles behind reverse-macro photography, I strongly encourage you to read this article first, before proceeding any further).

 Macro Super-Zoom History:

-Before we proceed, let’s take a little walk back into high-mag, macro-zoom history.
-Let us also realize that 90% of most commercial ‘macro’ lenses only shoot at 1:1.
-Limiting macro shooters to a 1:1 reproduction ratio is a severe impediment to many a macro-nature photographer’s goals, so (over the years) some companies have taken the initiative to provide some exceptional alternatives for their customers:
+Before we proceed into the best Nikkor zoom lenses to reverse for macro field versatility, let us take a little walk back into high-mag, macro-zoom history in general.
+Let us also realize that 90% of most commercial ‘macro’ lenses only shoot at a 1:1 reproduction ratio (explained here).
+Realize that limiting macro shooters to a 1:1 reproduction ratio is a severe impediment to many macro-nature opportunities, where certain arthropods/subjects require much greater magnification.
+Therefore, over the years, some companies have taken the initiative to provide some exceptional high-mag macro lens alternatives for their customers:

 High-Mag Macro Shooting (Beyond the ordinary):

-While having a true 1:1 macro lens is the ideal macro tool for most, as such lenses of this description capture the most common subjects people are interested in (butterflies, grasshoppers, bees, wasps, flowers, etc.) … unfortunately, as the macro-passion progresses, the enthusiast-turned-specialist quickly realizes that, many times, even true lifesize (1:1)-magnification is not enough.
-Sometimes a macro-shooter needs to go 2:1, or 3:1, and even beyond this extreme magnification, in order to capture the tiniest of organisms and such to-camera.
+Sometimes a macro-shooter needs to go beyond 1:1 magnification … requiring 2:1, or 3:1, and even beyond this extreme magnification, in order to capture the tiniest of organisms and such to-camera.
 For example, what if you wanted to photograph a tiny 9mm spider?
-Even with a 1:1 macro lens, at its closest proximity, your subject is only going to take up 25% the frame (9mm is 25% of the full 36mm sensor).
+Even if you bought the latest 1:1 macro lens, at its closest proximity your subject is only going to take up 25% of a 36mm frame (9mm = 25% of a full 36mm sensor).
 It is in situations like these where the macro shooter quickly realizes that even a true 1:1 macro lens is not enough.

-I give props to the original pioneer in this effort, to expand ‘beyond’ the traditional macro lens, when Minolta introduced the Maxxum Dynax 3x-1x AF Macro Zoom.
-Introduced nearly 30 years ago (1990), Minolta Maxxum Dynax 3x-1x AF Macro Zoom was ahead of its time–and was produced during an era where optimal product quality actually meant its description.
+Before Sony ever dabbled into cameras, its predecessor (Minolta) was the original pioneer in this effort.
+Expanding ‘beyond’ the traditional macro lens, Minolta introduced the Maxxum Dynax 3x-1x AF Macro Zoom, nearly 30 years ago (1990), and as such was ahead of its time.
+Even better, this exemplary lens was produced during an era where optimal product quality actually meant its description.
 Beautifully-presented in a full case, and other high-class accouterments, I feature this lens on my blog post out of my respect for its innovation as the original.
-That said, while the lens itself was of great quality for its time, optically as well as in construction, as a field tool it was a little too stiff, and a little too inflexible, to seriously-consider taking on a hike.
-For studio, however, it remains a nice choice.
-Since this blog article has to do with field macro gear, providing the ultimate flexibility, this great pioneering lens actually earns last place as a result (see below).
+That said, while the lens itself was of great quality for its time, optically as classy as its construction, as a field tool it is a little too stiff, and a little too inflexible, to seriously-consider taking on a hike.
+Not to mention, its considerable weight (1,100g) isn’t something you want to toss into your bag.
+For studio, however, it remains a superb choice!
+Since this blog article has to do with field macro gear, providing the ultimate flexibility, the Maxxum Dynax 3x-1x AF Macro Zoom lens actually earns last place as a result of these criteria (see below).